 Our associates' creative ideas significantly contribute to Avantor's continued success and are considered our valuable assets and exclusive property.
 Our trademarks and logos distinguish Avantor and our global brands.
-Respect all copyright, trademark, and other intellectual property laws, when required by law, obtain all proper permissions before use.
+All associates have to respect all copyright, trademark, and other intellectual property laws, and only use Avantor trademarks and logos in accordance with Avantor's brand guidelines.
 All communications made on behalf of Avantor, including letterhead, presentation templates, logos, branded merchandise, and Avantor messaging (e.g., taglines and statements of our vision and values) must be current and approved in advance by the Marketing or Corporate Communications departments.

-All associates are obliged to also respect the intellectual property rights of third parties and must not infringe on another person's or company's intellectual property.
+All associates are obliged to also respect the intellectual property (trademarks, copyrights, models, etc.) and industrial property (patents) rights of third parties and must not use another person's or company's intellectual property without authorization from intellectual property owner or the legal department.
 In particular, only the IT department may authorize the installation of software programs so Avantor can ensure compliance with all terms and conditions of the applicable software licenses or subscriptions, including the maximum number of authorized users.